teamMay/factory/README.md

 To declare a factory, you have to provide:

 * An adapter: ObjectAdapter, TypeormAdapter, ...
-* An entity: the model you are building
+* An entity [Optional without typeorm]: the model you are building
 * The fields to be populated (theirs default values or ways to generate them)

 The adapter allows you to persist your data.
 If you want to save your data in a database via typeorm, you can use the `TypeormAdapter` .
 Default Adapter is `ObjectAdapter` and does not persist anything.
 You can create your own adapter to persist your data the way you want.